-4. Significance and Use
+4 Significance and Use

 Buoyancy corrections generally must be applied when determining the mass of an unknown object to high accuracy.
 The corrections may become important even at modest accuracies if the unknown object whose mass is to be determined has a density that differs widely from that of the standards (weighing of water, for example).
-Many mass standards are calibrated in terms of a so-called "apparent mass" [conventional mass] scale (See Chapter 7.3, Handbook 145).
-Use of this scale does not indiscriminately eliminate the need for buoyancy corrections as is sometimes assumed.
+Many mass standards are calibrated in terms of a so-called "apparent mass" [conventional mass] scale (See

-&lt;sup>4Richard S. Davis, formerly of the National Institute of Standards and Technology, Mass Group, International Bureau of Weights and Measures (BIPM), retired.
+4Richard S. Davis, formerly of the National Institute of Standards and Technology, Mass Group, International Bureau of Weights and Measures (BIPM), retired.